ernesvold/SMACK/README.md

 Support and contributions
 -------------------------

-We offer limited support for REBOUND.
-If you encounter any problems, just send us an e-mail with as much details as possible and include your problem.c and makefile.
-Please make sure you are using the latest version of REBOUND that is available on github.
+Since SMACK is based on an older version of REBOUND, please contact Erika Nesvold for limited support with this package.
+If you encounter any problems, just send an e-mail with as much details as possible and include your problem.c and makefile.
+Please make sure you are using the latest version of REBOUND+SMACK that is available on github.

-REBOUND is open source and you are strongly encouraged to contribute to this project if you are using it.
+REBOUND and SMACK are open source and you are strongly encouraged to contribute to this project if you are using it.
 Please contact us and we will give you permission to push directly to the public repository.

 License
 -------
-REBOUND is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+REBOUND and SMACK are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-REBOUND is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+REBOUND and SMACK are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with REBOUND.
 If not, see <http://www.gnu.org/licenses/>.

 Acknowledgments
 ---------------
 When you use this code or parts of this code for results presented in a scientific publication, please send us a copy of your paper so that we can keep track of all publications that made use of the code.
-We would greatly appreciate a citation to Rein and Liu (2012) and an acknowledgment of the form:
+We would greatly appreciate a citation to both Rein and Liu (2012) and Nesvold et al. (2013) and an acknowledgment of the form:

-_Simulations in this paper made use of the collisional N-body code REBOUND which can be downloaded freely at http://github.com/hannorein/rebound._
+_Simulations in this paper made use of the collisional N-body codes REBOUND and SMACK which can be downloaded freely at http://github.com/ernesvold/SMACK._

-Reference in BibTeX format:
+References in BibTeX format:

     @ARTICLE{ReinLiu2012,
        author = {{Rein}, H. and {Liu}, S.-F.},